NCH-Motion-Laboratory/gaitbase/README.md

 CheckableSpinBox is a custom Qt widget.
 Its main purpose is to support variables that may be either measured or be declared to be within “normal range”, without supplying an exact value.
 By default, the widget will consist of a spinbox with an associated checkbox.
 If the checkbox is checked, it indicates “normal range”, and the spinbox is disabled.
 In this state, the widget will return its defaultText property as its input value.
 If the checkbox is unchecked, the widget functions like a normal spinbox.

+The CheckableSpinBox can be configured in Qt Designer just like the other spinboxes.
 By default, CheckableSpinBoxes accept values from -180 to 180, with an unit (suffix) of degrees.
 The defaultText is set to ‘NR’ (normal range) by default.
-The widget may be configured in Qt Designer, similarly to the spinbox.
+These widget defaults are set in the plugin code.
+To be able to use the widget in Qt Designer, you must set the environment variable PYQTDESIGNERPATH to point to the package directory (the directory containing checkablespinbox_plugin.py) before launching Qt Designer.

 ## Relationship between widgets and SQLite columns